 One of the most important lessons education teaches is self-discipline.
-It underlies the entire educational structure and is the key to developing self-control, character, and consideration for other East Knox students.
+The purpose of discipline is to teach or change behavior.
 We have three basic rules of discipline.
-They are:

-- 1. Be safe.

-- 2. Be respectful.

-- 3. Be responsible.
+1.Be safe.
+2. Be respectful.
+3. Be responsible.
 We implement Positive Behavior Intervention Supports at East Knox.
-Our school-wide expectations are posted throughout our building.
-Please refer to our School-Wide Expectations matrix:
+Our school-wide expectations are posted through-out our building.
+Please refer to our School-Wide Expectations matrix below.